mSprunskas/redirector/README.md

 # Redirector

-Micro app redirection by user id.
+Micro app for user redirection to specific url.
 All data is saved in local storage.

 ## Getting Started